kirisaki-vk/Bandits-OTW-WriteUps/README.md

         That's the password to pass to the next level.
 You can now logout and pass to the next level.
     - ## **Level 3**
         1. ### **Hint**
+        The password for the next level is stored in a hidden file in the `inhere` directory.
         2. ### **Solution**
         - You will need to ssh into the host server as the user `bandit3` on the usual port `2220`.
 Which gives the following command: